 We work with our community of volunteers, clients and partners to effectively deliver our programs to the most people, while emphasizing an individual, client-centered service approach.
+During this past year:

 Second Sense inspires individuals to move beyond vision loss and believe in their abilities.
 Through client-centered support and training, they learn new skills, build confidence and realize their value in our community.
 Together we are changing society’s perception of human potential.